 Check it yourself.

 Buyers, consider checking advertised numbers by calculating square footage yourself; just multiply the length and width of all applicable rooms in the home.
-You’ll need a 100 foot tape measure, some graph paper, and a pencil.
+You’ll need a 100 sq ft tape measure, some graph paper, and a pencil.
 Pick a wall and begin making your way around the interior perimeter of the house in one direction, drawing lines accordingly on the graph paper (though ANSI guidelines specify measuring the exterior walls, measuring from the inside will give you a better idea of actual livable area).
 Assign a unit of measure to each square on the paper (a foot, for example) and measure to the nearest tenth of a foot.
 Then, go back over your floor plan, multiply the rectangular areas, and add them all up to get your final number.
 If your calculation includes area that is not permissible, don’t forget to subtract it out.

 Note: Be aware that condominiums have fewer established rules and no ANSI guidelines.
 To start, you can visit your city’s building department and ask them to pull the home’s plans and permits for the property; the builders are required to include square footage for each unit.
 If that info is hard for you to get, you may want to hire an appraiser.
 If you’re a seller, it’s best to pay an appraiser to provide a square footage assessment so your listing is as accurate as possible.
 Finally, consult an agent.
-Agents usually see dozens of homes a week and have a pretty good spatial sense; they can often give you a ballpark idea of any home in question.
+Agents usually see dozens of homes a week and have a pretty good spatial sense; they can often give you a ballpark estimate of any home in question.

 Finally, remember that while square footage is important to your home value, don’t focus on it at the expense of style or your emotional response to it.
 Do you like the design and floorplan?
 How about the location?
 Are there rooms you absolutely love?
 Numbers are important, but they are no substitute for the intangibles that make a house feel like a home.